davemh/AE_ExpressionLoader/README.md

    - The panel will list all `.txt` files available in the selected folder.

 4. **Choose and Apply Expressions**:
+   - Browse list manually or use search box to filter expressions by filename.
    - Select an expression file from the list.
    - The panel will display input fields for variables wrapped in `{{variable}}`.
 Customize these values as needed.
    - Click the "Apply Expression" button to apply the expression with the customized values to your selected properties in After Effects.